 Parks for kids are around.
 Just check things over for safety issues before cutting them loose.

 For older kids, parents should know that laws on selling alcohol and tobacco to minors are not enforced.
-So you can send your kid to the store to buy you a beer -which might be cool for you- but there will be no one to stop him from drinking it as well.
+So you can send your kid to the store to buy you a beer -which might be cool for you- but there will be no one to stop him from drinking one as well.

 If you plan to travel Ecuador with kids on your own, you may want to get written permission from the child's other parent.
 Technically by law you shouldn't need this if you stay 90 days or less in Ecuador.